Washington County, Maine

 Of the 21 lake shore lots, 12 are currently not sold.
 Of the 10 off lake lots, 9 are currently available.
 Within the subdivision, the initial LLC owners built two energy efficient homes (Hilltop on lot S15 and Katahdin on lot S5), both of which have been sold.

 In 2015 the Cathance Shores Property Owners' Assocation (CSPOA) was formed and deeded the roads and common use areas of the subdivision.
 The CSPOA is responsible for the maintenance of common use areas and the roads, including snow removal.

-The LLC (dissolved in 2019) also owned the regions indicated as R1 (an island of 25 acres) and R2 (the shoreline on Smith Cove of 10 acres).
+The LLC (dissolved in 2019) also owned the regions indicated as R1 (25 acres on an island) and R2 (10 acres of shoreline on Smith Cove).
 R1 and R2 are owned by James N. Ihle and are listed with First Choice Real Estate at $250,000 and $150,000 respectively.

 Advertise Properties Here

 Contact James N. Ihle at email@example.com

 ME MLS#1409080 listed by Due East Real Estate.
 1815 Cathance Road listed for $450,000 (Pictured).

 ME MLS#1440769 listed by Due East Real Estate.
 12 Provost Point, listed for $439,000.

 ME MLS#1441398 listed by Due East Real Estate.
 1627 Cathance Road listed for $395,000.

 ME MLS#1443889 listed by Points East Real Estate.
 72 Provost Point listed for $535,000.